Al Kaline: Honors

 Kaline was elected to the Baseball Hall of Fame in 1980, becoming the tenth player in history to be inducted in his first year of eligibility.
 He was named on 340 of the 385 ballots (88.3%) cast by sportswriters.
 Kaline and Duke Snider were the only candidates elected by the sportswriters in 1980.
 Kaline later said, "I really never thought I would choose an individual thing that happened just to me over a team thing like the World Series.
 But I would have to say this is the biggest thing that has ever happened to me."

 Kaline was honored by the Tigers as the first of their players to have his uniform number (6) retired.
 Versatile and well-rounded, he won ten Gold Glove Awards (1957–59 and 1961–67) for excellence in the field and appeared in the All-Star game 15 times (1955–67, 1971, 1974).

-In 1998, Kaline ranked Number 76 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
+In 1999, Kaline was ranked number 76 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
+In 2020, The Athletic ranked Kaline at number 51 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

+In 2022, as part of their SN Rushmore project, The Sporting News named Kaline on their "Detroit Mount Rushmore of Sports", along with Detroit Red Wings hockey player Gordie Howe, Detroit Lions football player Barry Sanders, and Detroit Pistons basketball player Isiah Thomas.